 Fig.~\ref{fig:gen_steps_diffusion} illustrates the evolution of an image from pure noise to a maximal snake.
 This process is called \textit{backward diffusion}.
 As in standard DDPMs, the backward diffusion process is described by Eq.~\eqref{eq:backward_diffusion}.

-where $\mathbf{x}_t$ is the image at step $t$, $\epsilon_\theta(\mathbf{x}_t,t)$ is the prediction of the model and $\epsilon \sim \mathcal{N}(0,1)$ is a statistical variable following a normal distribution of average 0 and variance 1. \cite{ghojoghBenyaminDiffusionSurvey} The image $\mathbf{x}_0$ is the fully denoised image (a maximal snake ideally), and the image $\mathbf{x}_T$ is the pure noise image (noisy polyomino).
-The other symbols are constants that are related to the Normal distribution that governs the forward diffusion process, detailed later in Sec.~\ref{sec:diffusion_training}.
-See \cite{ghojoghBenyaminDiffusionSurvey} for the complete definitions.
+where $\mathbf{x}_t$ is the image at step $t$, $\epsilon_\theta(\mathbf{x}_t,t)$ is the prediction of the model and $\epsilon \sim \mathcal{N}(0,1)$ is a statistical variable following a normal distribution of average 0 and variance 1 \cite{ghojoghBenyaminDiffusionSurvey}.
+The image $\mathbf{x}_0$ is the fully denoised image (a maximal snake ideally), and the image $\mathbf{x}_T$ is the pure noise image (noisy polyomino).
+The other symbols are constants from the forward diffusion process; see Sec.~\ref{sec:diffusion_training} and \cite{ghojoghBenyaminDiffusionSurvey}.